What does an Enneagram 2 leader look like? An Enneagram 2 is naturally wired to help. What could go wrong?

 The Enneagram 2: “The Helper”

-Each of the nine Enneagram types has virtues and deadly sins.
+There are 9 Enneagram types.
+Each type has virtues and deadly sins.
 An Enneagram 2’s virtue is humility.
 Ironically, the Enneagram 2’s deadly sin is pride.
-When we are at our best we willingly help those in need.
+When we are at our best, we willingly help those in need.
 At our worst, we become arrogant and begin to believe we don’t need the help of others.
 At our worst, we resent the lack of appreciation from those we serve.

 According to the Enneagram Institute, the lines on the Enneagram represent our characteristics under stress and those that shine when we grow.